stackhpc/ansible-slurm-appliance/docs/production.md

 environment-specific (e.g. DNS names for `openondemand_servername`).

-Where possible hooks should also be placed in `environments/site/hooks/` and referenced from the `site` and `production` environments, e.g.:
+Where possible hooks should also be placed in `environments/site/hooks/` and referenced from the `production` and `staging` environments, e.g.:

   ```yaml
   # environments/production/hooks/pre.yml: